MicrosoftDocs/sql-docs/docs/reporting-services/what-s-new-in-sql-server-reporting-services-ssrs.md

 **Tree Map and Sunburst Charts:** Enhance your reports with Tree Map ![ssrs_treemap_icon](../reporting-services/media/ssrs-treemap-icon.png "ssrs_treemap_icon") and Sunburst ![ssrs_sunburst_icon](../reporting-services/media/ssrs-sunburst-icon.png "ssrs_sunburst_icon") charts, great ways to display hierarchical data.
 For more information, see [Tree Map and Sunburst Charts in Reporting Services](../reporting-services/report-design/tree-map-and-sunburst-charts-in-reporting-services.md).

-**Report embedding:** You can now embed mobile and paginated reports in other web pages, and applications by using an iframe, along with URL parameters.
+**Report embedding:** You can now embed mobile and paginated reports in other web pages, and applications by using an IFrame, along with URL parameters.

 **Pin Report Items to a Power BI Dashboard:** While viewing a report in the [!INCLUDE[ssRSWebPortal](../includes/ssrswebportal.md)], you can select report items and pin them to a [!INCLUDE[sspowerbi](../includes/sspowerbi-md.md)] dashboard.
 The items you can pin are charts, gauge panels, maps, and images.
 You can: